-As many companies have had to undergo drastic cost-cutting measures this year, the importance of reviewing and monitoring variable expenses has never been more critical.
+As many companies have had to undergo drastic cost-cutting measures this year, the importance of reviewing, monitoring, and managing variable expenses has never been more critical.

 In the digital age, one such variable expense that nearly every company incurs is its cloud costs.
 Similar to other business metrics, cloud costs are notoriously difficult to monitor using traditional tools due to their inherent complexity.

-This guide explores what cloud cost monitoring is, how machine learning can drive this initiative, as well as how Anodot is using its own ML-based business monitoring to cut a projected $360K in annual cloud costs.
+This guide explores what cloud cost management is, FinOps tools to help you with cloud cost management, how machine learning can drive this initiative, as well as how Anodot is using its own ML-based business monitoring to cut a projected $360K in annual cloud costs.

-As you may know, monitoring and optimizing cloud costs have become increasingly complex due to the growing number of services, regions, and instance types.
+As you may know, managing and optimizing cloud costs have become increasingly complex due to the growing number of services, regions, and instance types.

-What makes monitoring cloud costs even more challenging is that traditional tools offered by cloud providers typically have a delay in the time it takes to report on costs.
-What this means is that if there are glitches in your cloud environment, the resulting surprise expenses can significantly impact the bottom line.
+What makes managing cloud costs even more challenging is that traditional tools offered by cloud providers typically delay reporting on costs.
+If your cloud environment glitches, the resulting surprise expenses can significantly impact the bottom line.

-In addition to this data lag, cloud costs are difficult to monitor for three main reasons:
+In addition to this data lag, cloud costs are challenging to monitor and manage for three main reasons:

 Context: Each metric that makes up cloud expenses derives significance from its own context, which means it cannot be evaluated in absolute terms.